How to Buy Clones & Marijuana Plants

-When you are buying clones there is no way to know for sure if the clone the person is selling you is really the strain they claim.
+When you are looking for clones for sale in Colorado, California, or Michigan, there is no way to know for sure if the clone the person is selling you is really the strain they claim.
 Unless you are dealing with someone that is deperate for money people are usually honest about what strain they are selling.
 It's not often easy to find but if possible you should buy a clone that was taken from a plant that was grown from seed.
 The growth, vigor and overall vitality of a clone that was taken from a plant grown from seed is much better than a clone that was taken from another clone.
 If someone says that the clones / plants they are selling came from a marijuana plant grown from seed, ask them if you can see it.
 If not, ask them if they will take a close up picture of the stalk.
 Looking at the stalk will enable you to confirm the plant was grown from seed.
 If they won't do either, there's a good chance they are lying.

 How to Confirm A Plant was Grown From Seed